-The John Paul 2 Foundation 4 Sport (JP2F4S) was launched by Pope Benedict XVI during his visit to Britain in 2010.
-The new organisation is inspired by John Paul II’s vision for sport, which has as its primary focus the building of spiritual character through excellence in sporting skills and fitness.
+The John Paul 2 Foundation 4 Sport (JP2F4S) was launched by Pope Benedict XVI during his visit to Britain in 2010 and became a Registered Charity (1144087) in September 2011.
+The new organisation is inspired by St John Paul II’s vision for sport, which has as its primary focus the building of spiritual character through excellence in sporting skills and fitness.

 JP2F4S aims to develop inner peace in individuals and thus peace in communities so as to improve the quality of life for all.

 St John Paul II was loved throughout the world for his humility, compassion and love for other people.
 He also loved sport and praised the Olympic Games and the discipline and self-sacrifice of the world’s great sporting competitors.